The Division of Emergency Preparedness (DEP) consists of the following three sections:

 Emergency Volunteer Registry and MRC

-The State Emergency Registry of Volunteers for Indiana (SERV-IN) is a statewide, electronic registration system of both public health, medical, and non-medical volunteers who desire to assist during an event or disaster.
+The State Emergency Registry of Volunteers for Indiana (SERV-IN) is a statewide, electronic registration system of public health, medical, and non-medical volunteers who desire to assist during an event or disaster.
 By registering with SERV-IN, volunteers’ identities and credentials are verified in advance of an emergency situation.

 Additionally, Indiana has over 30 Medical Reserve Corps (MRC) units across the state, working closely with the Health and Human Services Medical Reserve Corps program in administration of the MRC program in Indiana.